qmk/qmk_firmware/docs/feature_unicode.md

 send_unicode_string("(ノಠ痊ಠ)ノ彡┻━┻");
 ```

-Example uses include sending Unicode strings from keycodes, as described in [Macros](feature_macros.md).
+Example uses include sending Unicode strings when a key is pressed, as described in [Macros](feature_macros.md).

 ### `send_unicode_hex_string()`